blue-marble/gridpath/doc/source/functionality.rst

 Temporal Setup
 ==============

-GridPath's temporal span and resolution is flexible: the user can decide on a temporal setup by assigning appropriate weights to and relationships among GridPath's temporal units.
+GridPath's temporal span and resolution are flexible: the user can decide on a temporal setup by assigning appropriate weights to and relationships among GridPath's temporal units.